brightwrite/brightwrite-php-sdk/docs/Api/PartnerApi.md

 Pricing request for a car rental policy

-Accepts information about quoted policy and related booking information and returns price recommendation for a given policy.
+Accepts information about quoted policy and related booking information and returns price recommendation for a given policy

 ### Example
 ```php